 "I used five dogs in my train as a rule.
 I have driven four at times, or even three or two, and got along very well.
 But when there is slush under the snow, you need the pulling power of five dogs.
 When a toboggan gets into slush, ice begins to form on the bottom and you don't have the power to move it.
 Then you have to drag it out to a dry place and scrape the bottom, a real problem when you are trying to make a certain destination at a certain time.
 I was mighty concerned when travelling on lakes where slush was lying under the snow.
 I always worried that the dogs would get their feet frost-bitten, or that I might freeze my own feet if they got wet in severely cold weather.
 I always carried an extra set of footwear against such an emergency.

 "One chap I knew wasn't so lucky.
 He got into slush, wet one foot and tried to walk back to his cabin.
 He froze his foot so badly that he could not walk on it and had to stay in the cabin all that winter.
 The big toe broke open and he could see the bone.
 Of course, he had no medicine, so he kept bathing his foot in a salt-and-water solution.
 It healed after a long time, but that foot gave him a lot of trouble every winter after that.

-"I know several people who been drowned in the North by falling through the ice.
+"I know several people who have drowned in the North by falling through the ice.
 I know of two brothers who were drowned, one in the fall and one the following spring.
 I fell through the ice myself many times.
 In the fall it is much more difficult to crawl out onto the smooth slippery surface.
-In the spring the ice is thicker and has a different texture, and even when it is disintegrating you can get a solid handhold somewhere and pull yourself up and out.
+In the spring, the ice is thicker and has a different texture, and even when it is disintegrating you can get a solid handhold somewhere and pull yourself up and out.

 "One day in late fall, I was out on a string of lakes in my canoe and it was beginning to freeze